- About About

 Medical professionals recommending medical cannabis must be licensed as an osteopathic physician by the Board of Osteopathic Licensure pursuant to Title 32, chapter 36 or a person licensed as a physician or surgeon by the Board of Licensure in Medicine pursuant to Title 32, chapter 48 who is in good standing and who holds a valid federal Drug Enforcement Administration license to prescribe drugs.
-Recommending physicians must be able to demonstrate a bona fide physician/patient relationship that will include ongoing monitoring of patient's medical condition.
-The physician must also caution patients not to engage in hazardous activities while under the influence of marijuana, and inform patients of the risks & benefits of medical use of marijuana and that the patient may benefit from use.
+Recommending physicians must be able to demonstrate a bona fide physician/patient relationship that will include ongoing monitoring of the patient's medical condition.
+The physician must also caution patients not to engage in hazardous activities while under the influence of cannabis, and inform patients of the risks & benefits of medical use of cannabis and that the patient may benefit from use.

 Physicians providing written certification to a qualifying patient must use a DHHS-approved certification form on tamper-resistant paper.
-The recommending physician shall not disclose the patient’s specific medical condition on the issued written certification.
+The recommending physician shall not disclose the patient's specific medical condition on the issued written certification.
 This written certification must include the date that it was issued and the expiration date of the certification (a written certification expires one year after it is issued by the recommending physician).
-They must also maintain records supporting their decision to recommend medical marijuana.
+They must also maintain records supporting their decision to recommend medical cannabis.

-The DHHS-approved certification can be found at: https://www1.maine.gov/online/medmarijuana/index.html
+The DHHS-approved certification can be found at:https://www1.maine.gov/online/medmarijuana/index.html